 I wanted to prove that, just because I grew up in care, there wasn’t anything wrong with me.
-I wanted to complete college in four years and then and a rewarding job.
+I wanted to complete college in four years and then get a rewarding job.
 I didn’t want having a child young to stop me.

 But because of my busy schedule, I barely saw my son.
 Monday through Thursday, I would take my son to daycare, then go to school and work.
 On Thursday evenings I’d drop him at his father’s for the weekend and then go back to work.
 I was always super tired and backed up with housework so I often ignored him even when we were together.

 At the time, I also didn’t know what to do about his behavior.
 If we were in the store and he wanted something, or we walked a route he wasn’t used to, he would throw himself on the ground, screaming.